rlee0525/Algorithms/Companies/Yelp/interview.md

 ## Behavioral Questions
 - Why Yelp?
+    - I have three major reasons.

-  - First of all, Yelp made signficant changes to how people do pretty much anything.
-I, for instance, use it for anything from searching for a food spot to finding a haircut place, to fixing a car and so on.
-Yelp allows transparency in what the businesses actually do to serve their customers and I would love an opportunity to join a company with huge impacts on people's lives.
+    - First and foremost, I love Yelp and its product.
+I believe Yelp has significantly changed how people do pretty much anything.
+It became essential to first search Yelp reviews before doing anything such as going out to eat, getting a haircut, and so on, which allows customers to make right choices and also gives incentives for businesses to find room for improvement and provide better services.
+Also, Yelp is constantly innovating and trying to better represent customers' demands such as recent EAT 24.
+I would love an opportunity to join a company that has huge impacts on people's lives.

-  - Delivery service: Yelp is constantly innovating and meeting constomer's demands.
-Rather than simply sticking to food reviews, it is constantly exploring for ways to impact people's lives.
-I love the passion and its vision.
-I would like to take in part as it explores new fields.

-  - I've talked to two engineers from Yelp and both of them told me great things of work culture there.

-  - Very passionate of what yelp is doing and great potential even more to expand into different fields.
-I also have a lot of ideas I would like to contribute if given opportunities as Yelp grows to become the most prominent service in consumer / Business interaction.

-  - Relatively earlier stage in my career.
-Great company size to learn and absorb from senior engineers around me while at the same time still a start up culture to build and make a difference. best combination to learn and I think Yelp offers this exclusivity.
+    - Secondly, kind of similar to the reasons I've just mentioned, I have a lot of ideas and new potential features that Yelp could implement in the future that I would like to take a part in.
+I have had many ideas that align with Yelp's features that I wanted to build a start-up based off of, and I wish to grow as a software engineer at Yelp and hope to lead a team one day at Yelp to implement such features to make Yelp better and innovate how people interact using Yelp.

+    - Lastly, I've talked to a few engineers from Yelp through meetups and my colleagues and I was told of great work culture at Yelp, which confirmed my passion to join the company.
+Also as I'm in a relatively earlier stage of my career, I believe Yelp offers great mixture of a big company with senior engineers to learn and absorb knowledge from but also start up culture where I could contribute a lot and build to make a real difference.
+I believe this is the best combination of environment to grow as a software engineer.

 - Resume Overview
 - Describe your previous projects
 - Research work
 - What's the biggest difficulty you faced for your projects?